melisgl/journal/README.md

 - [function] **VALUES-\>** *&REST FNS*

     A utility to create a function suitable as the `VALUES` argument of [`JOURNALED`][4f52].
-The `VALUES` function is called with the list of values returned by the [block][6572] and returns a transformed set of values that may be recorded in a journal.
+The [`VALUES`][5f0a] function is called with the list of values returned by the [block][6572] and returns a transformed set of values that may be recorded in a journal.
 While arbitrary transformations are allowed, `VALUES->` handles the common case of transforming individual elements of the list independently by calling the functions in FN with the values of the list of the same position.

     ```
     (funcall (values-> #'1+) '(7 :something))